CoreyMac/ScratchPad/README.md

 # ScratchPad
-Just for testing and practice
+Just for testing and practice.
+Not really a project or repository...